Voicious/Voicious/README.md

 ## Install

-To install **Voicious**' dependencies, build the project and its documentation, run `npm install` from the root dircetory.
+To install **Voicious**' dependencies, build the project and its documentation, run `npm install` from the root directory.

 ## Configuration